Robert-Marshall01/GreyThink/CODE_OF_CONDUCT.md

 ---

 ## Examples of Unacceptable Content
-- Imposing/threatening X punishment on someone for Y deed/quality (threat / hateful)
+- Threatening someone with punishment for a perceived offense (threat / hateful).
-- Using a slur directed at a contributor. (hateful)
+- Using a slur directed at a contributor (hateful).
-- Posting an image of graphic violence in an issue to shock maintainers. (graphic)
+- Posting an image of graphic violence in an issue to shock maintainers (graphic).
-- Repeating the same crude joke in multiple threads after being asked to stop. (obnoxious)
+- Repeating the same crude joke in multiple threads after being asked to stop (obnoxious).

 ---

 ## Reporting a Violation
-If you experience or witness a violation, please report it promptly and provide as much detail as possible:
+If you experience or witness a violation, please report it promptly and provide as much detail as possible.

+Preferred reporting options:
-1. Create a new issue in this repository titled: "Code of Conduct Report: [short description]" and include:
+1. Public report (if you are comfortable): Create a new issue in this repository titled:
+   "Code of Conduct Report: [short description]" and include:
    - The user(s) involved (GitHub usernames)
    - Links to offending comments, issues, PRs, or files (URLs)
    - Date/time (UTC) of the incident
    - A short description of what happened and any relevant context
    - Any screenshots or copies of content (do not alter evidence)
-2. If you prefer not to use an issue (because it would be public), contact the repository owner/maintainer directly:
-   - GitHub user: @Robert-Marshall01
-   - If you'd like a private channel for reports, please provide a preferred email address and the maintainers will add it to this file.
+   Note: If you make a public report and want it removed later for privacy, contact the maintainers (see private option below).

+2. Private report (recommended if you want confidentiality): Email the maintainers at: MAINTAINER_CONDUCT_EMAIL_PLACEHOLDER
+   - Replace MAINTAINER_CONDUCT_EMAIL_PLACEHOLDER with an email address project maintainers decide and manage.
+   - If you don't see an address here, contact the primary maintainer via their GitHub handle: @Robert-Marshall01 and request a private reporting channel.

-If you believe someone is in immediate danger, contact your local authorities right away.
+3. If you believe someone is in immediate danger, contact your local authorities right away.

+4. You may also report content directly to GitHub using their report flow: https://docs.github.com/en/site-policy/reporting-abuse-or-policy-violations/reporting-abuse-or-policy-violations-on-github

+What to avoid in reports:
+- Do not include unrelated personal data about yourself or others beyond what is necessary to document the incident.
+- Do not alter evidence; provide screenshots or links to the original content when possible.

 ---

+## Non-retaliation and Confidentiality
+- We will not tolerate retaliation against anyone who reports a violation in good faith or who participates in an investigation.
+- We will make reasonable efforts to keep reports confidential.
+However, some information may need to be shared with project maintainers, GitHub, or law enforcement as part of an investigation.

+---

 ## Enforcement and Consequences

-We will review reports promptly and take actions appropriate to the severity and frequency of violations.
-Below are the specific consequences that apply to the two categories used in this document.
+We will review reports promptly and take action appropriate to the severity and frequency of violations.
+Possible actions include:
+- Removal or editing of offending content.
+- Private warning to the offending contributor.
+- Temporary restriction or temporary ban from contributing (typical durations: 7, 30, or 90 days, depending on severity and recurrence).
+- Permanent ban from contributing to this repository.
+- Reporting to GitHub for policy violations.
+- Reporting to law enforcement when the behavior is unlawful or involves credible threats or violence.

-Consequences for CRITICAL violations (the "Do NOTs" listed above)
+Consequences for CRITICAL violations (the "Do NOTs" listed above):
-- Guaranteed permanent ban from contributing to this repository and removal of write/comment privileges.
+- Guaranteed permanent ban from contributing and removal of write/comment privileges for severe incidents.
-- The incident will be reported to GitHub for policy violations.
+- Reporting to GitHub for policy violations.
-- If the behavior is unlawful or involves credible threats or violence, the incident will be reported to law enforcement or other appropriate authorities.
+- If unlawful or involving credible threats, reporting to law enforcement or other appropriate authorities.
-- Other actions may include removal of offending content and documentation of the enforcement actions taken.

-Consequences for Impolite violations (the "please refrain" list)
+Consequences for Impolite violations ("please refrain" list):
-- An initial request to stop the specific behavior (for example: refrain from excessive use of profanity).
+- An initial request to stop the behavior.
 - Moderators may require the offending content to be edited or removed.
-- If the behavior is repeated or escalates after warnings, temporary restrictions or a temporary ban may be applied.
-These temporary bans are not intended to be permanent but will remain in effect for a period proportionate to the behavior and prior warnings.
+- If repeated or escalated after warnings, temporary restrictions or temporary bans may be applied.
-- Repeated pattern of impolite behavior may escalate to more serious enforcement actions.
+- Repeated patterns may escalate to more serious enforcement actions.

-All enforcement actions will be documented and the reporter will be notified of the outcome when possible and appropriate.
+All enforcement actions will be documented and, where possible, the reporter will be notified of outcomes.

 ---

 ## How Maintainers Handle Reports
-- We will acknowledge receipt of a report within a reasonable timeframe.
+- Acknowledgement: We will acknowledge receipt of a report within 72 hours when possible.
-- We may request additional information from the reporter.
+- Investigation: We may ask the reporter for additional information and will investigate with discretion.
-- We will aim for consistency and transparency in enforcement while protecting the privacy of reporters where feasible.
+- Decision and follow-up: We will aim to reach a resolution and inform the reporter of the outcome within a reasonable timeframe (typically within 14 days, though complex cases may take longer).
 - Appeals: If you believe enforcement was unfair, open an issue titled "Code of Conduct Appeal: [short description]" and explain why.
+Appeals will be reviewed by a different maintainer or an appointed review panel where possible.

 ---